This is the only way motorcycle theft will be significantly reduced

 It’s about time manufacturers got that point.

 Get yourself sorted:

-Until the bike manufacturers act, it’s down to you to use as many deterrents as you can to deter an attempted attack in the first place.
+Until the bike manufacturers take motorcycle theft seriously, it’s down to you to use as many deterrents as you can to deter an attempted attack in the first place.

 More advice on bike security:

 *Biker & Bike has been conducting significant testing of motorcycle security chains.
 With the exception of a 22mm case-hardened chain, every brand’s chain was defeated within 40 seconds, using a battery-powered angle grinder, of the type increasingly being used by bike thieves.
 We’ll be making the results of the testing available in a major report, coming soon.
 Sign up for our emails to guarantee you see it.